How to Avoid Spam Complaints When Sending Emails

 In order to save you some time, we tested all our email templates.
 Their average image-to-text ratio is 70/30.

-I sincerely hope all your emails will reach their goals, get into the inbox folders.
-And customers will enjoy reading them.
+I sincerely hope all your emails will reach their goals, get into the recipient's inbox folders avoid spam folders and customers will enjoy reading them.
+And while you're avoiding spam and increasing email deliverability with email marketing platforms, you need special ones to create emails.